bsnichols/GAGA/README.md

 The pipeline runs within the folder it is stored in.
 To begin, place GAGA.R in the folder containing the data required by the pipeline.
 This should include:

 - the input data containing the traits to be run (more information on this is detailed in 1.1)
-- for GEM
+- data for GEM
-..- rpkm_AT2018in the .txt format
+..* rpkm_AT2018in the .txt format
-..- Marker to At_AT2018 in the .csv format
+..* Marker to At_AT2018 in the .csv format

-for GWAS
+- data for GWAS
-..- q matrix in the .txt format
+..* q matrix in the .txt format
-..- SNP file in the .hmp.txt format
+..* SNP file in the .hmp.txt format

-and for plotting
+- and data for plotting
-..- DirectionsAC_AT2018 in the .tsv format
+..* DirectionsAC_AT2018 in the .tsv format
-..- Ath_Mapping in the .tsv format
+..* Ath_Mapping in the .tsv format

 ### 1.1 Data input